Brandeis International Business School

 How to apply

-No separate application is required, but you must respond to the question on the undergraduate application regarding your interest in the program.
+No separate application is required to become a Scholar, but you must respond to the question on the undergraduate application regarding your interest in the program.
+This response ensures you receive email notifications from the International Business School’s advising and admissions offices.

 Students who apply Early Decision I or Early Decision II will be informed of their International Business Scholars program admission decision by April 1.
 Early Decision I and Early Decision II applicants will still receive their undergraduate admission decisions in December and February, respectively.

-Upon being accepted as an International Business Scholar, students must meet the following requirements to continue in the fifth year of the program:
+Upon being accepted as an International Business Scholar, students should complete the following requirements in order to continue in the fifth year of the program:

 • Completion of undergraduate degree in four years or less

-• "B" grade or better in the following required course, to be completed by the end of junior year:
+BA/MA: a"B" grade or better in at least one of the following courses to be completed by the end of junior year:

 For more information, refer to our FAQ.